Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Introduction

 \section{Introduction}

-Natural Language Inference (NLI) has long served as a benchmark for language understanding \citep{inproceedings, condoravdi-etal-2003-entailment}, yet annotation divergence, both in labels and in underlying reasoning, has long been a recognized challenge.
-Recent work has provided new interpretations of this phenomenon, drawing on insights from linguistics, pragmatics, and conceptual framing \citep{plank-2022-problem, jiang-etal-2023-ecologically, kalouli-etal-2023-curing}.
+Natural Language Inference (NLI) has long served as a benchmark for language understanding \citep{inproceedings, condoravdi-etal-2003-entailment}, yet annotation divergence, both in labels and in underlying reasoning, has been recognized as a challenge.
+Recent works have provided new explanations of this phenomenon, drawing on insights from linguistics, pragmatics, and conceptual framing \citep{plank-2022-problem, jiang-etal-2023-ecologically, kalouli-etal-2023-curing, gubelmann-etal-2023-truth}.

-Explanations written in free-text provide valuable insights into the reasoning process behind label assignment \citep{jiang-etal-2023-ecologically, tan-2022-diversity}.
+Explanations written in free-text provide valuable insights into the reasons behind label assignment \citep{jiang-etal-2023-ecologically, tan-2022-diversity,chen-etal-2025-threading}.
 Instead of treating NLI labels as isolated outcomes, explanations reveal underlying reasoning strategies that annotators employ.
-Building on \citet{jiang-marneffe-2022-investigating}, which focuses on categorizing linguistic sources of disagreement in the premise–hypothesis pair, \citet{hong2025litexlinguistictaxonomyexplanations} introduced a taxonomy that categorizes explanations according to eight distinct reasoning strategies.
+Building on \citet{jiang-marneffe-2022-investigating}, which focuses on categorizing linguistic sources of disagreement in the premise–hypothesis pair, \citet{hong2025litexlinguistictaxonomyexplanations} introduced the \taxonomy{} taxonomy.
+The taxonomy is developed based on the e-SNLI dataset \citet{camburu2018esnlinaturallanguageinference} and categorizes explanations according to eight distinct reasoning strategies.

-Such a taxonomy enables us to decompose the reasoning process underlying NLI labeling into a two-step decision-making process: $\mathrm{(i)}$ \textbf{Step 1 (Reasoning)} — after reading the premise and hypothesis, annotators form a logical judgment about their relationship, which is often reflected in the free-text explanation; and $\mathrm{(ii)}$ \textbf{Step 2 (Labeling)} — based on this rationale, they then select the corresponding NLI label (entailment, neutral, or contradiction).
-We treat this two-step structure as a working assumption that guides our analysis.
+The \taxonomy{} taxonomy provides a structured framework for analyzing free-text explanations jointly with NLI labels.
+By considering both label assignments and explanation categories, we can uncover patterns of agreement and disagreement.
+These distinctions would remain hidden if one only considered the NLI label distribution alone.
+Incorporating explanation-based reasoning further helps illuminate potential sources of variation in NLI.

-We illustrate both cases in Figure~\ref{fig:two-step} using the \taxonomy{} explanation categories.
-The top example shows a scenario where both annotators use the \textit{Absence of Mention} rationale, but disagree on the label (neutral vs. contradiction), highlighting divergence at the \textbf{Labeling} step.
-The bottom one shows annotators agree on the contradiction label while offering explanations grounded in different categories, reflecting \textbf{Reasoning} step variation.
+Figure~\ref{fig:intro} illustrates two representative cases of agreement and disagreement when looking into NLI labels and explanations using the \taxonomy{} categories.
+The top example shows a scenario in which both annotators rely on the \textit{Absence of Mention} rationale, yet assign different labels (neutral vs.\ contradiction), highlighting divergence in label judgments despite similar explanation strategies.
+The bottom example shows annotators agreeing on the contradiction label while providing explanations grounded in different categories, reflecting variation in how the relationship between the premise and hypothesis is interpreted.